Maddiaa0/chuff/README.md

 # Mard!

-> `Mard` is a huff-language parser with a focus on error recovery at the lexing stages.
+> `Mard` is a huff-language parser with a focus on error recovery at the parseing stages.
 It's purpose is to produce a partial AST that can be used to grant rich error feedback.

 > **Warning**
 > Mard is currently under active development and is not suited for production use.
 Go for it, but it probably won't do what you want it to.